Mwags24/Brevolium_Notebook/_posts/2020-6-11-Paper_Draft.md

 * Easy to see different populations, possibly different species
 * how each method was useful or unuseful
+    * focs more on how each result connects and shows similar results

 * Symbionts are critical parts to the reef ecosystem
 * Symbionts and Brevolium are still being classified
 * How this fits into the broader tree
-* If Eunicea flexousa has two species of symbiont present in two seperate populations, could this mean that there are different other corals that have sepereated populations also have multiple symbionts?
+* If Eunicea flexousa has two species of symbiont present in two seperate populations, could this mean that there are other corals that have sepereated populations that also have multiple symbionts?
     * how many coral species vs symbiont species identified
 * Brevolium is cited as found in shallow water (Lewis), is the population from deeper water considered deeper than normal? could this be a new finding about brevolium?